Aaradhya-23/IITK-Mini-MIPS/README.md

 ## Setup

 - **Tools**: Verilog simulator (e.g., ModelSim) or FPGA tool (e.g., Vivado).
+- **Steps**:
-- **Steps**: Place files in one directory, simulate with a testbench, or synthesize for FPGA.
+Place all files in one directory
+Use the assembler to convert assembly to machine code if needed Simulate with a testbench or synthesize for FPGA

 ---